gen1897/university-optimization-assignments/README.md

 # DEAP-optimization-assignments
-My solution for two optimization problems given as a Degree task.
+My solution for two optimization problems given in a Degree task.

 ## Problem 1
 Make the combination of items that fits the following conditions: